vbelz/Data-pipeline-twitter/README.md

 The mongo database is running inside a docker container (built from docker mongo image), and will receive a continuous stream of tweets.
 Data can be accessed as it is created (with a program like Studio 3T for example, cf below) from the port 27021 (cf `docker-compose.yml`).
-It can be modified to any unused port in this file if needed.
+It can be modified to any unused port if needed.

 <img src="mongo_example.png" alt="Studio 3T" title="Studio 3T"  />